Making an Old Jag Purr (Fuel Injection of a 1968 XKE)

 We got the coil pack and EDIS module wired and sparking beautifully in "limp mode" even with the engine cranking over at very low rpm (<100).
 Unfortunately when we hooked it up to the mega-squirt the spark went away.

 Nothing appeared to be visually damaged inside the EDIS module when we opened it up.
+Although we did learn that it is potted in an odd jelly like substance. |

 A week later Autozone confirmed the EDIS6 module was working when they bench tested it....
 At any rate we had already moved on.